swarnendu2014/wp-smooth-scroll-package/README.md

 Installation:
 ____________
+Step 1: Download the zip.
-Download the zip, put it in plugin folder, and activate the plugin from admin page
+Step 2: Put it in plugin folder.
+Step 3: Activate the plugin from admin page.